JuliaGolban/goit-react-hw-03-phonebook/README.en.md

 # Admission criteria

-- The `goit-react-hw-02-feedback`.
+- The `goit-react-hw-03-feedback`.
 - When submitting homework, there are two links: to the source files and the working pages of each assignment on `GitHub Pages`.
+- The component state stores the minimum required set of data, The rest is calculated.
-- There are no errors or warnings in the console when you run the code for the assignment.
+- There are no errors or warnings in the console when running the job code.
-- There is a separate file for each component in the `src/components` folder.
+- For each component has a separate folder with the React-component file and styles file.
+- For the components are described `propTypes`.
-- The `propTypes` are described for the components.
-Everything that a component expects in the form of props is passed to it when it is called.
+- Everything that a component expects in the form of props is passed to it when it is called.
-- JS code is clean and clear, using `Prettier`.
+- JS-code is clean and clear, `Prettier` is used.
 - Styling is done by `CSS modules` or `Styled Components`.

-## 2 - Contact Book.
+## 1 - Contact Book.

+Take your solution to the assignment from the previous homework and add storage phonebook contacts to `localStorage`.
+Use lifecycle methods.

+- When you add and delete a contact, the contacts are stored in the local storage.
+- When the application is loaded, contacts, if any, are read from local storage and are written to the state.

+## Previous task

 Write an application to store your phonebook contacts.